MattHodge/PoshSensu/README.md

 logging_max_file_size_mb | `10` | The size of the log file before it is rotated checks_directory | `C:\\Program Files\\WindowsPowerShell\\Modules\\PoshSensu\\Checks` | The directory that contains the PowerShell checks.
 check_groups | `N/A` | Array of check groups
+check_group_path | `null` | Optional path to directory containing JSON files of additional check groups that will be merged into the configuration file.

 #### Check Group Configuration
 A Check Group is a grouping of checks.
 Each check group is run in its own PowerShell instance using Background Jobs.